Rediscover Predictability: Information from the Relative Prices of Long-Term and Short-Term Dividends

 Charles A. Dice Center Working Paper No. 2018-16

-Keywords: return predictability, transient cash flow expectation, short-term dividend price
+Keywords: return predictability, cash flow predictability, dividend strip price, ICAPM, time-varying expected return

 JEL Classification: G12